rosiaAI/rosiaAI/README.md

 ## 🚀 About Me

 I'm a Backend Developer with over 1.5 years of commercial experience, specializing in building and optimizing high-load web services.
-My core expertise lies in **Python** (**FastAPI**, **Django**) and **Go**, with a strong expirience on refactoring legacy code, designing scalable SaaS and fullstack systems, APIs.
+My core expertise lies in **Python** (**FastAPI**, **Django**) and **Go**, with a strong experience on refactoring legacy code, designing scalable SaaS and fullstack systems, APIs.

 - 🔭 **Currently working on:** Architecting and developing a high-performance backend for a donation processing system using Go Gin and Vue.
 - 💡 **Interested in:** Distributed systems, high-load architecture, and database optimization.